-The Canadian Transportation Accident Investigation and Safety Board Act provides the legal framework that governs TSB activities.
-Our mandate is to advance transportation safety in the marine, pipeline, rail and air modes of transportation by:
+ortation Accident Investigation and Safety Board Act provides the legal framework vities.
+Our mandate is to advance transportation safety in the marine, pipeline, rail sportation by:

-- □ conducting independent investigations, including public inquiries when necessary, into selected transportation occurrences in order to make findings as to their causes and contributing factors; - identifying safety deficiencies, as evidenced by transportation occurrences: - making recommendations designed to eliminate or reduce any such safety deficiencies; and - reporting publicly on our investigations and on the findings in relation thereto.
+pendent investigations, including public inquiries when necessary, into selected ccurrences in order to make findings as to their causes and contributing factors; deficiencies, as evidenced by transportation occurrences;

+endations designed to eliminate or reduce any such safety deficiencies; and y on our investigations and on the findings in relation thereto.
-As part of its ongoing investigations, the TSB also reviews developments in transportation safety, and identifies safety risks that they believe the government and the transportation industry should address to reduce injury and loss.

-To instill confidence in the public regarding the transportation accident investigation process, it is essential that an investigating agency be independent and free from any conflicts of interest when investigating accidents, identifying safety deficiencies, and making safety recommendations.
-As such, the TSB is an independent agency, separate from other government agencies and departments, that reports to Parliament through the President of the Queen's Privy Council for Canada.
-Our independence enables us to be fully objective in making findings as to causes and contributing factors, and in making transportation safety recommendations.

-In identifying the causes and contributing factors of a transportation incident, it is not the function of the Board to assign fault or determine civil or criminal liability.
-However, the Board does not refrain from fully reporting on the causes and contributing factors merely because fault or liability might be inferred from the Board's findings.
-No finding of the Board should be construed as assigning fault or determining civil or criminal liability.
-Findings of the Board are not binding on the parties to any legal, disciplinary, or other proceedings.
+investigations, the TSB also reviews developments in transportation safety, and that they believe the government and the transportation industry should address to the public regarding the transportation accident investigation process, it is essential agency be independent and free from any conflicts of interest when investigating safety deficiencies, and making safety recommendations.
+As such, the TSB is an separate from other government agencies and departments, that reports to e President of the Queen's Privy Council for Canada.
+Our independence enables us making findings as to causes and contributing factors, and in making transportation ses and contributing factors of a transportation incident, it is not the function of the or determine civil or criminal liability.
+However, the Board does not refrain from fully s and contributing factors merely because fault or liability might be inferred from the inding of the Board should be construed as assigning fault or determining civil or ngs of the Board are not binding on the parties to any legal, disciplinary, or other qui-about/index.html ion committed to managing and regulating oil and gas resources on First Nation pecial operating agency within Indigenous Services Canada.